Skip to main content

 Scraping, brushing, and hand-picking moss from the roof's surface are often used by professionals.

-Professional roof cleaners use specialized tools such as roof scrapers or wire brushes to physically remove moss from the roof's surface.
+Professional roof cleaners use specialised tools such as roof scrapers or wire brushes to physically remove moss from the roof's surface.
 The workers carefully scrape away moss growth and work from the top of the roof down to prevent dislodged debris from collecting.

 Roof cleaners employ scraping to remove thick layers of moss and difficult growths that have attached to the roofing materials.
 The method ensures precise removal without the use of harsh chemicals and pressure water.
 The risk of damage to the roof is minimal and the results are immediate.